-For September admission, all application materials should be sent to the Admissions Office by March 1; to be assured full consideration for academic scholarships and first choice of major, it is recommended that materials be sent by January 1.
+For September admission, all application materials should be sent to the Admissions Office by March 1; to be assured full consideration for academic scholarships and first choice of major, all materials must be received by January 1.
 For February admission, application materials should be sent to the Admissions Office by November 15.